 The Commission on Human Rights strives to ensure that women are able to live free from discrimination and harassment in their home, at work, or when enjoying public accommodations like restaurants and public transportation in New York City.

-READ: Op-Ed on Women's Protections from Commissioner Malalis
+READ: Op-Ed on Women's Protections from former Commissioner Carmelyn P. Malalis

 Street, Work Harassment Fact Sheet